 - 250 g Ricotta

-- Finely chop onions and garlic, slice courgettes.
+- Finely chop the onions and garlic.
+Slice the courgettes.

-- Slice aubergine lengthways into 2cm thick slices.
+- Slice the aubergine into 2cm thick slices.

-- Peel and chop potatoes also to 2cm thick slices.
+- Peel and chop the potatoes also to 2cm thick slices.

-- Fry onion and garlic in some of the olive oil for around 5 minutes until the onion has begun to brown.
+- Next, fry the onion and garlic in some of the olive oil for around 5 minutes until the onion has started to brown.

-- Add courgettes, salt and pepper to taste, oregano, honey and cinnamon and cook for a further three minutes.
+- Add the courgettes, salt and pepper to taste, oregano, honey and cinnamon, and cook for a further 3 minutes.

-- Now add chopped tomatoes and lentils, half fill one of your empty tomato tins with water and pour that in, stir to combine and simmer for approx 30 minutes.
+- Now add chopped tomatoes and lentils.
+Half fill one of your empty tomato tins with water and pour that in too.
+Stir to combine and simmer for about 30 minutes.

-- Whilst this is cooking away arrange your slices of aubergine on a baking tray, drizzle with olive oil and cook for 20 minutes.
+- While this is cooking away, arrange your slices of aubergine on a baking tray, drizzle with olive oil and cook in the oven for 20 minutes.

-- Boil your potatoes for around 15 minutes.
+- Boil your potatoes for about 15 minutes.

-- Spread the tomato mixture on the bottom of a dish, lay slices of potato on top, followed by the aubergine.
+- Spread the tomato mixture on the bottom of a dish, then layer slices of aubergine on top, followed by the potato.

-- Combine the ricotta, eggs, greek yoghurt, and nutmeg in bowl and pour over the aubergine, lastly sprinkle with the grated cheddar.
+- Combine the ricotta, eggs, Greek yoghurt and nutmeg in bowl, then pour over the top, ensuring everything is covered.
+Sprinkle the grated cheddar cheese on top evenly.

-- Bake in the oven for 20 minutes, until the moussaka is golden and bubbling.
+- Bake in the oven for 20 minutes until the moussaka is golden brown and bubbling.